Numerical cognition: Neuroimaging and neurophysiological studies

-It is important to note that while primates have remarkably similar brains to humans, there are differences in function, ability, and sophistication.
+While primates have remarkably similar brains to humans, there are differences in function, ability, and sophistication.
 They make for good preliminary test subjects, but do not show small differences that are the result of different evolutionary tracks and environment.
 However, in the realm of number, they share many similarities.
 As identified in monkeys, neurons selectively tuned to number were identified in the bilateral intraparietal sulci and prefrontal cortex in humans.
 Piazza and colleagues investigated this using fMRI, presenting participants with sets of dots where they either had to make same-different judgments or larger-smaller judgments.
 The sets of dots consisted of base numbers 16 and 32 dots with ratios in 1.25, 1.5, and 2.
 Deviant numbers were included in some trials in larger or smaller amounts than the base numbers.
 Participants displayed similar activation patterns as Nieder found in the monkeys.
 The intraparietal sulcus and the prefrontal cortex, also implicated in number, communicate in approximating number and it was found in both species that the parietal neurons of the IPS had short firing latencies, whereas the frontal neurons had longer firing latencies.
 This supports the notion that number is first processed in the IPS and, if needed, is then transferred to the associated frontal neurons in the prefrontal cortex for further numerations and applications.
 Humans displayed Gaussian curves in the tuning curves of approximate magnitude.
 This aligned with monkeys, displaying a similarly structured mechanism in both species with classic Gaussian curves relative to the increasingly deviant numbers with 16 and 32 as well as habituation.
 The results followed Weber's Law, with accuracy decreasing as the ratio between numbers became smaller.
 This supports the findings made by Nieder in macaque monkeys and shows definitive evidence for an approximate number logarithmic scale in humans.